iRobot Roomba j7+ review – this older robot vacuum still offers fierce performance and intelligent design

 iRobot App

-Within the app, you can control & schedule which rooms are cleaned and when, while storing multiple maps for easier cleaning on each level of your home.
 You'll also use this area to designate Keep Out and Clean Zones.
 After a cleaning cycle, the map will indicate if there were any extra dirty areas that needed extra attention and to see a recap of any potential obstacles it encountered.

 iRobot Genius Home Intelligence

-Available in any wifi-connected iRobot, iRobot Genius can anticipate your needs by learning your schedule and using unique intelligence to understand where and when your robot is most useful.
+Available in any WiFi-connected iRobot, iRobot Genius can anticipate your needs by learning your schedule and using unique intelligence to understand where and when your robot is most useful.
 It'll learn your habits and the time you like to clean, and gets smarter over time.
 While many robot vacuums are compatible with Alexa and other voice assistants, new software updates enable you to specify rooms and areas you want to be cleaned with voice instructions.
 It can even give you a cleaning time estimate in the iRobot Home App based on the room.

 Clean Base Automatic Dirt Disposal

-What is the iRobot Roomba J7+ like to use?
+What is the iRobot Roomba j7+ like to use?

 Getting started

-I was able to get the iRobot out of the box and into place very quickly, mostly just plugging into the all.
+I was able to get the iRobot out of the box and into place very quickly, mostly just plugging into the wall.
 To get it to start charging, the front camera faces the dock and needs to be aligned with the charging sensors.

-It features a very basic Getting Started Guide, but I figured I'd need to download the app.
-The overall owner's guide, which I usually love to pour through while the device is charging is digital-only and not included in the box.
+It features a very basic 'Getting Started Guide', but I figured I'd need to download the app.
+The overall owner's guide, which I usually love to pour through while the device is charging, is digital-only and not included in the box.

-The Clean Map Shows where the robot cleaned, the dotted areas show where extra dirt was detected
+The Clean Map shows where the robot cleaned, the dotted areas show where extra dirt was detected

 (Image credit: Future)